nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 ### 3.1.
 User

 The user will be a care professional or patient.
 The user has a need to process data across care providers.
 It is the party that needs to be authenticated and authorized.
-It either is the subject and therefore automatically has certain rights to process data or it is a care professional which also has a relation with a care organisation.
+It either is the subject and therefore automatically has certain rights to process data or it is a care professional which also has a relation with a care organization.

 ### 3.2.
 Issuer